robspan/traufix-a11y/README.md

 **Prompt example:**
 ```
-Read mat-a11y.todo.txt.
-For each component, apply the fixes, then re-run `npx mat-a11y` to regenerate the TODO output.
+Read _mat-a11y.backlog.txt.
+For each file, apply the fixes, then re-run `npx mat-a11y` to update the backlog.
 ```

 **Validated models:**